microp11/quick/content/planning/the-goal.md

 June 13th 2024, happy to be adding myself to the list of people that have circumnavigated the island:

-- Paul Maxan, sea kayak (2023-2024), 13 days spanning 2 years, counter-clockwise
+- Paul Maxan, sea kayak (2023-2024), 13 days spanning 2 years, clockwise